Skip to main content

 • Query result caching

-• Cache duration
+• Cache duration (in seconds)

 Download Settings

-• Enable/disable downloads
+• Enable/disable download via email

 Configure Workspace Settings